Maria Ludovika of Austria-Este: Death

-She was the hostess of the Vienna congress in 1815.
+She was the hostess of the Congress of Vienna in 1815.
 When Napoleon was finally defeated she traveled at the end of the year in 1815 to her home country, North Italy, but died of tuberculosis in Verona.
 She was only 28 years old.
 She is buried in the Imperial Crypt in Vienna.

 The Ludovica Military Academy in Budapest established in 1808 was named after Maria Ludovika who contributed 50,000 Forint for its upkeep from the funds of the Honours list proclaimed at the Coronation in St. Martin's Cathedral, in Pressburg.

 Goethe admired Maria Ludovika greatly, and felt tortured because he promised never to pay a public tribute to her nor mention her name in public.

 Honours

 A large marble memorial plaque mentioned her visit with the emperor in 1816 is located at Monza Cathedral.

 A large bronze monument depicting her in the centre, and Archduke Joseph, Palatine of Hungary and János Buttler on either side was unveiled in 1901 at the Royal Hungarian Ludovica Military Academy.